 ARTICLES

-Hidaka Town in Hokkaido is famous for its horse breeding, and the horses living freely on its ranches have become a hot topic on social media.
+Hidaka Town in Hokkaido is famous as a horse breeding region.
+A photo of a horse living freely at a farm there has become a hot topic on social media.

 #Banri

-This adorable foal lives at Ohisama Farm in Hidaka Town, home to the Monbetsu Racecourse and one of Japan's leading horse-breeding areas.
-In the spacious grassland, you can interact with the world's smallest horses, known as miniature horses.
+This adorable foal lives at Ohisama Farm in Hidaka Town, known as one of Japan's leading horse breeding areas and home to the Mombetsu Racecourse.
+It's a farm where you can interact with the world's smallest horses, "miniature horses," amidst wide grassy fields.

-The poster, Torosuke, loves Ohisama Farm so much that he visits there once a week.
-We asked him about the appeal of the farm.
+The original poster, Torosuke, loves Ohisama Farm so much that they visit once a week.
+We asked them about its charm.

-Usually, you can only see the horses through a fence, but the best thing about Ohisama Farm is that you can interact with the miniature horses directly.
-By interacting with them directly, you can get to know the personalities of each horse, and it feels like you are the owner of a miniature horse.
+Usually, you can only see horses from behind a fence, but at Ohisama Farm, the biggest appeal is that you can directly interact with the miniature horses.
+Because you can get up close, you start to understand each of their personalities, and it feels like you've become a miniature horse owner yourself.

-At Ohisama Ranch, you can experience the daily lives of horses up close.
-If you visit Hidaka Town, be sure to enjoy this rare experience that you can only get here.
+Ohisama Farm is a place where you can experience the daily lives of horses up close.
+If you ever visit Hidaka Town, be sure to enjoy this precious, hands-on experience that you can only get there.

 Ohisama Farm